steven2358/mlx/README.md

 2018-10-11
 ---
-- [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805v1) A paper by Google AI Language on a state-of-the-art language model for a wide variety of NLP tasks.
-Model weights available at https://github.com/google-research/bert.
+- [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.](https://arxiv.org/abs/1810.04805v1) A paper by Google AI Language on a state-of-the-art language model for a wide variety of NLP tasks.
+Model weights available at https://github.com/google-research/bert. #nlp

 2018-04-19
 ---